Tightness and solidity in fragments of Peano Arithmetic: Solidity below PA: refinements

-This section improves on our main result from Section \ref{sec:proper-solid} by providing an example of a solid subtheory of $\PA$ which does not not imply $\PA$ even after being strengthened by an arbitrary true sentence.
+This section improves on our main result from Section \ref{sec:proper-solid} by providing an example of a solid subtheory of $\PA$ which does not imply $\PA$ even after being strengthened by an arbitrary true sentence, or in fact by all true $\Pi_k$ sentences where $k$ is an arbitrary fixed number\footnote{We are grateful to Ali Enayat for asking the question which led to this improvement.}.

 \begin{theorem} For each $n \in \omega$, there is a solid r.e.~subtheory $TF_n$ of $\PA$ such that $TF_n\vdash \IS{n} + \exp$, but for each $k$ it holds that $TF_n + \Thr{\Pi_k}{\mathbb{N}}\nvdash \PA$. \end{theorem}